• Menu

 Lower Gunnison River

-The Lower Gunnison River is one of the most popular sections of the Gunnison River for half and full day trips.
+The Lower Gunnison River is one of the most popular sections of the Gunnison River for half and full-day trips.
 From Delta or above, rafters can enjoy mild Class I to II rapids for trips up to 28 miles long.
-Because the whitewater portions are not very challenging, this section is popular for families and anglers alike.
+Because the whitewater portions are not very challenging, this section is popular with families and anglers alike.

 Dominguez-Escalante Canyon